 Here’s the good news: kids and sleep go together like peanut butter and jelly.
 Children need a LOT of sleep.
 And, for a short period in their lives, everything in their bodies is primed to help ensure they get it.
 All they need from us is a little guidance and a bit of space so they can develop the ability to fall asleep and stay asleep on their own.

 So, yes, melatonin is safe for kids.
 But before you reach for the pills, try establishing a predictable and consistent bedtime routine.
-Shut down the TVs and tablets a couple hours before bed.
+Shut down the TVs and tablets a couple of hours before bed.
 Encourage your child to fall asleep without feeding, rocking, or other forms of outside help.
-I promise you, the results will be better than anything you’ll get from a pill and they’ll last a lifetime!
+I promise you, the results will be better than anything you’ll get from a pill, and they’ll last a lifetime!